 Our service is NOT exclusive to using our trades or services to construct.
 You are free to engage whoever you are comfortable with but refer to “Important Information” in the next section to ensure you are aware of the importance of engaging licenced trades.

 Regardless of whether you have designed it yourself or engaged a professional to develop your ideas, this stage of the process involves the hiring of licenced trades and developing a project timeline.
 If you decide to project manage it yourself, a typical list of trades you will need to source may include a Labourer to help with demolition and dispose of waste, Carpenter to prep the frames and sheet the walls, Electrician to run the wiring, Plumber for rough in and fit off, Water Proofer, Tiler and Glass or shower screen installer.

 If you have followed the previous steps and have drawings or images outlining your desired Bathroom or Laundry renovation then this makes the pre-construction process much easier as the trades or builder will have a clear image and expectation of what the client wants.
-The team at Designer Bathrooms Plus can help with a quote to construct your Bathroom or Laundry, we are your licenced local one stop shop.

 In New South Wales, if your bathroom renovations exceed $5,000 labour and materials in value, the individual, partnership or company you hire will need to hold a current Builder’s Licence issued by NSW Fair Trading.

 The Queensland Building and Construction Commission stipulates that tradespersons, partnerships or companies who carry out or supervise any building work exceeding $3,300 in cost (labour and materials) must have a “Builder Restricted Licence” for the type of building activity they engage in.
 For your bathroom renovation, their licence should state that they are authorised to carry out “kitchen, bathroom or laundry” work.